FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 Go through the login process once again, and you should see "Welcome [your email address]" after successful authentication.

-## Adding sign in and sign out in Vue
+## Adding sign-in and sign-out in Vue

 We have previously created the server endpoints for `login` and `logout`.
 Let's add them to our Vue application.
 Create a new file named `Login.vue` and add the following: